-\paragraph{Precise Spike-Time Solvers.} SNN implementations must make two core design choices: 1) whether to use surrogate gradients or exact gradients, and 2) whether to use a discrete-time grid or operate in continuous time.
-If exact gradients are coupled with continuous time, a third decision must be made: whether to use analytical spike-time solutions or numerical spike-time solvers.
+\paragraph{Precise Spike Time Solvers.} SNN implementations must make two core design choices: 1) whether to use surrogate gradients or exact gradients, and 2) whether to use a discrete-time grid or operate in continuous time.
+If exact gradients are coupled with continuous time, a third decision must be made: whether to use analytical spike time solutions or numerical spike time solvers.
 Surrogate gradient (SG) methods \citep{shrestha2018,neftci2019} are inextricably linked to discrete time steps.
 We therefore focus our discussion on exact gradient methods to retain machine-precision spike times.
 Many exact gradient methods to date operate on discrete-time grids, where spike times are approximated to the nearest time step \citep{bauer2023,nowotny2025,meszaros2025}.
 Several methods have used analytical solutions for continuous spike times, but these methods often impose restrictions on the neuron model \citep{bohte2000,mostafa2018,goltz2021,engelken2023a}.
-Newton-Raphson and Bisection methods have been proposed for finding spike times in neural simulations \citep{dhaene2009} but have not been explicated for training SNNs with gradient descent on large-scale tasks on GPUs.\footnote{\citet{wunderlich2021} used the Toms 748 \cite{alefeld1995} root solving algorithm on a CPU.} In this work, we demonstrate the effectiveness of training SNNs using numerical spike-time solvers based on the Newton-Raphson and Bisection methods, which can be applied to a wide variety of neuron models---without restrictive assumptions---while working with exact gradients in continuous time.
+Newton-Raphson and Bisection methods have been proposed for finding spike times in neural simulations \citep{dhaene2009} but have not been demonstrated for training SNNs with gradient descent on large-scale tasks on GPUs.\footnote{\citet{wunderlich2021} used the TOMS 748 \citep{alefeld1995} root solving algorithm on a CPU.} In this work, we demonstrate the effectiveness of training SNNs using numerical spike time solvers based on the Newton-Raphson and Bisection methods, which can be applied to a wide variety of neuron models---without restrictive assumptions---while working with exact gradients in continuous-time.